OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 -   FIM coverage to collect functional data

 The verification infrastructure can be found [here](https://github.com/OFS/ofs-agx7-pcie-attach/verification) for evaluation and use.
-Please refer to the [Simulation User Guide: OFS for Intel® Agilex® PCIe Attach FPGAs] for more information.
+Please refer to the [UVM Simulation User Guide: OFS for Intel® Agilex® PCIe Attach FPGAs] for more information.

 ## **2 OFS High Level Architecture**